 These public and private foresters can also advise on woodland care and management and help you sell your timber.

 Professional foresters from the Minnesota DNR or from public and private organizations can write a woodland stewardship plan.
-A woodland stewardship plan is unique to every woodland, helping you identify the species and volume of trees in it, how to improve the health and beauty of it, and when to take action.
+A woodland stewardship plan is unique to every woodland, helping you identify the species and volume of trees in it, how to improve its health and beauty, and when to take action.

 Woodland owners with 20 to 5,000 acres, with at least 10 acres that have or will have trees, are eligible.
 The typical components of a woodland stewardship plan include: